Euclid: Early Release Observations -- The star cluster systems of the Local Group dwarf galaxies IC 10 and NGC 6822: Results and discussion

 \subsection{Cluster metallicities, extinctions, and ages}

 Figure~\ref{fig:AMR} shows how the metallicity of the clusters varies as a function of age, using the \texttt{BAGPIPES} outputs.
 In addition to the individual cluster values (light grey), we also show the mean metallicity in specific age bins (black points), along with its standard deviation.
 The age bins correspond to our previous definitions of young, intermediate, and old populations, with the intermediate-age category further divided into two bins.
 Both galaxies show the expected behaviour, with the most recently formed clusters having the highest metallicities and older clusters having lower metallicities.
 Beyond the first age bin, the age-metallicity relation is flat to within the uncertainties in both systems, with metallicities at a given age being slightly higher in IC\,10 than in NGC\,6822.
 Within any age bin, there is significant scatter when examining individual clusters, only some of which is likely to be real.
 Indeed, the plots also hint at the existence of potential systematics: a preference for low-metallicity fits reaching the floor of the prior in the second age bin, as well as some unexpectedly high-metallicity fits in the oldest age bins.
 In the latter case, we checked that these clusters did not show a correlation with far-IR dust emission (by inspecting SPIRE 500~${\micron}$ and {\it Spitzer} 160~${\micron}$ images), or with strong $\rm H\alpha$ sources; this confirmed that their SEDs were not contaminated by non-stellar emission.
 One possible explanation for the high metallicities could be due to our extinction priors.
 These were set by considering the range of reddening values in the published literature; however, these may not capture the full range of reddening across the \Euclid FoV.
 The \citet{schlegel1998} dust maps, recalibrated by \citet{schlafly2011}, suggest higher $E(B-V)$ values in some places than our adopted limits.
 If the true extinction is higher than our allowed range, the SED fitting may only be able to reproduce the red colours by favouring older ages and higher metallicities.
-Therefore, to evaluate the consistency of our extinction estimates, we converted our $A_V$ to $E(B-V)$, assuming $R_V = 3.1$, and compared them to the high-resolution reddening map derived from resolved RGB stars in \citet[Annibali et al., in prep.]{Hunt2024}, who inferred $E(B-V)$ by matching each star’s location in the uncorrected \IE$-$\HE vs. \HE CMD to a grid of reference RGB lines with varying reddening.
-We find that the mean offset is minimal at $-0.0008$, with a standard deviation of 0.14, suggesting that our adopted extinction prior is appropriate despite the spatial variation across the field.
-Additionally, when we investigated removing the upper limit on the extinction prior, the clusters still broadly occupied the same region.
+We explored this by assessing the impact of changing the dust prior in the \texttt{BAGPIPES} fitting process.
+First, we removed the upper limit on the dust prior and found the old, high-metallicity clusters still broadly occupied the same region.
+We then replaced the global dust prior for the entire galaxy with a local one specific to each cluster.
+For this, we exploited the high-resolution reddening map derived from resolved RGB stars (Annibali et al., in prep), who inferred $E(B-V)$ by comparing the CMD positions of stars to a fiducial RGB sequence.
+Setting the prior for each cluster as a gaussian of width 0.2 centered on the local $E(B-V)$, we redid the fits but found very little change to the results, with the old high-metallicity fits persisting.
 Alternatively, stochastic effects could be responsible for assigning old ages and high metallicities to these clusters (Appendix~\ref{stoch_effects}).
 While Fig.\ref{fig:AMR} illustrates the qualitative trends in the metallicity evolution of the galaxies, a more detailed reconstruction of the age-metallicity relationship of the star clusters would require either CMD fitting or spectroscopy.